NPK Ratios Guide

 Phosphorus (P)

-Phosphorus plays a pivotal role in plant energy transfer and photosynthesis, as it is a key component of ATP (adenosine triphosphate), the energy currency of cells.
+Phosphorus is essential for plant energy transfer and photosynthesis.
+It is a key component of ATP (adenosine triphosphate), the energy currency of cells.

 This nutrient is vital for the development and health of roots, promoting vigorous root growth and enhancing the plant's ability to absorb water and nutrients.